tarek-11/etl_project/README.md

 - Progress logs are written to `log_file.txt` to track the process.

 By running `etl_code.py`, you can perform ETL operations on your data efficiently, extracting, transforming, and loading it into a ready-to-use format for further analysis or database storage.

+## Conclusion
+By completing this project, you'll have gained practical experience in implementing ETL operations using Python.
+These skills are crucial for any aspiring Data Engineer, as ETL is a fundamental part of the data processing pipeline.

+For any questions or issues, refer to the documentation or reach out to the project maintainers.

+Happy coding!